The Friends of Eddie Coyle: Reception

 The Friends of Eddie Coyle was not well received by the filmgoing public.
 It failed to place in the top 30 in film revenue in 1973 (when it was released mid-year) or 1974, and failed to recoup its estimated $3 million budget in combined box office returns.
 It was, however, well-reviewed by critics, and today is among the most highly regarded crime films of the 1970s by some.

 Critic of the time, Pauline Kael explains why the reception might have been critical when she wrote for The New Yorker that the film was "shallow and tedious" and that the "police and gangsters had no roots."

-In Time magazine, Richard Schickel wrote: "Now, at last, Mitchum achieves a kind of apotheosis in Peter Yates' strong, realistic and totally absorbing rendition of George V. Higgins' bestselling novel...
+In Time magazine, Richard Schickel wrote: "Now, at last, Mitchum achieves a kind of apotheosis in Peter Yates' strong, realistic and totally absorbing rendition of George V. Higgins' bestselling novel ...
 Self-consciously, and with an old pro's quiet skills, Mitchum explores all of Coyle's contradictory facets.
 At 56, when many of his contemporaries are hiding out behind the remnants of their youthful images, he has summoned up the skills and the courage to demonstrate a remarkable range of talents."
 The Economist described it as "a spare, lean thriller."

 Upon the film's release, Roger Ebert of the Chicago Sun-Times gave it four stars, his highest rating, while Vincent Canby of The New York Times also reviewed it favorably, calling it "a good, tough, unsentimental movie".
 Both reviewers singled out Mitchum's lead performance as a key ingredient of the film's success.
 Ebert wrote: "Eddie Coyle is made for him [Mitchum]: a weary middle-aged man, but tough and proud; a man who has been hurt too often in life not to respect pain; a man who will take chances to protect his own territory."

-On Rotten Tomatoes, it holds an 98% approval rating, based on 41 reviews, with an average rating of 8.50/10.
+On Rotten Tomatoes, it holds an 98% approval rating, based on 42 reviews with the consensus, "The Friends of Eddie Coyle sees Robert Mitchum in transformative late-career mode in a gritty and credible character study."

 2009 bank robbery

 On June 16, 2009, just a few weeks after the DVD release, the same bank was robbed in a manner reminiscent of how it was done in the film.
 Delroy George Henry drove up to the bank minutes before it opened.
 He then forced his way in the bank and tried to get the staff to open the vault.
 He also ordered staff to sit on the ground while brandishing a gun, just as was done in the film.

 An employee sent a text message to an employee in another branch who then called the Dedham Police Department.
-A police officer working a detail 100 yards away responded quickly and apprehended Henry.
+Lieutenant Frank McMillan, a police officer working a detail 100 yards away, responded quickly and apprehended Henry.